3 Simple Methods to Wash Clothes Without Running Water

 Doing Laundry Without a Washing Machine

 There are a few different methods that can get the job done.
-While there are other options out as well, here are some popular choices.
+While other methods exist, here are some of the most popular choices.
 If you don't have a choice or would rather save your potable water for drinking, non-potable water is fine for cleaning clothes.
-Just wear rubber gloves, the kind sold for dishwashing and keep the gloves off your face.
+Wear dishwashing-style rubber gloves while handling non-potable water and avoid touching your face while wearing them.

 No City Water